Status on Lattice Calculations of the Proton Spin Decomposition: Quark Spin and Anomalous Ward Identity

+where $\Delta (u+d)$\!\!
+(CI) and $\Delta (u+d)$(DI) are the spins of the $u$ and $d$ quarks in the connected insertion\!
+(CI) and disconnected insertion \!(DI). $\Delta s$ is the spin of the strange quark.
 We see that the errors from the lattice calculations are still relatively large, but they are consistent with each other.
-They share the same feature in that the DI is negative which is the reason that the total $g_A^0 \sim 0.3 - 0.4$ is smaller than its CI value of $\sim 0.6$.
+They share the same feature in that the DI is negative for all the flavors (i.e., $\Delta (u/d)$\!\!
+(DI)) for either $u$ or $d$ and $\Delta s$) which is the reason that the total $g_A^0 \sim 0.3 - 0.4$ is smaller than its CI value of $\sim 0.6$ (see Table~\ref{tab:final_results}).
 The lattice calculation of $g_A^0$ requires renormalization and normalization.
 The non-perturbative renormalization and normalization using the anomalous Ward identity (AWI) are carried out in the calculation of $\chi$QCD~\cite{Liang:2018pis}.

 As we explained in Sec.~\ref{intro}, to resolve the issue in the `proton spin crisis', one needs to reconcile with the AWI